Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 Even if you’re getting decent reach by regularly using the same Facebook post types, trying new ones will keep your content flow fresh and engaging for your audience.
 Plus, you might find there are post formats on Facebook that perform even better.

-While Facebook has never officially confirmed it, many social media marketers believe that Facebook prioritizes posts in new formats in the News Feed, getting them more reach.
+While Facebook has never officially confirmed it, many social media marketers believe that they prioritize posts in new formats in the News Feed, getting them more reach.
 Trying out recently-invented post types like 360 video or Facebook Stories may have an added benefit if the algorithm prefers new formats.

 Most social media managers know about standard Facebook post formats like images, text, and videos, but there are a crazy number of available post formats on Facebook at this point.